xibosignage/xibo-manual/source/en/layouts_library_search.md

 ![Search Results](img/v2_layouts_search_results.png)

 {tip}
 Create new tabs so that you can easily click between multiple search results.
-{/tip}

-{tip}
 Use the red X icon to easily close all open search tabs.
 {/tip}